Home Lecture Notes Homework Resources Syllabus Jen's Home INFM 743: Development of Internet Applications

 Midterm: Tic Tac Toe

-Your midterm project is to implement a web-based version of tic-tac-toe.
+Your midterm project is to implement a perl-based version of tic-tac-toe.
 A user will pick moves on the page, and you will make the computer's move using the method described below.
 You must use the method described below for your computer implementation.

 The Algorithm